teuben/nemo-lesson/_episodes/03-install.md

 ~~~
 {: .language-bash}

-### All of NEMO
+#### 2. All of NEMO

-In case there are many updates, it is best to update NEMO internally:
+In case there are many updates, it is best to update NEMO internally.
+For most situations
+this will be:

 ~~~
 $ cd $NEMO
+$ git pull
 $ make rebuild
 ~~~
 {: .language-bash}

+as before, this rebuild will take a few minutes.